Terms of business and information regarding our online services for home insurance

 For your information the premium paid to ourselves for your policy will be held in a non-statutory trust until it is paid to the insurer.
 This means that the bank or other creditors have no charge on the premium.
 Money paid by you for your insurance is protected by risk transfer.
 This means that because we are an agent of the insurer money paid to us is taken as being paid to them.
 The non-statutory trust may be used to make advances of credit to enable a customer’s premium obligation to be met before we have received the premium from the customer.
 Any interest earned on the account will be retained by us.
 The commission due to ourselves from your premium is drawn as soon as the premium is paid by yourself or the finance provider.
 In the event of the sale of this company to another authorised firm you agree, by way of acceptance of this Terms of Business, that any premium we may be holding on your behalf at the time of the sale may be transferred to the purchasing firm for payment to the insurer or, in the event of a credit, to you.

 Any refund of premium given by an insurer following a mid term adjustment or cancellation will be subject to deduction of commission before the refund is issued.
 Insurers base their cancellation charges on a prescribed calculation, details of which are given in policy wordings.

 A £25.00 charge will be applied to the account of any policy cancelled due to default of payments and a further £25.00 charge will be applied if the account is not settled and the debt is referred to a debt collection agency.
 Please be aware that any debt incurred as result of failure to make agreed payments may make it more difficult to obtain credit in future.

-We will email your new policy documentation to you.
 For other documentation we use the normal postal service but if you require Special Delivery, to ensure your documents are delivered by 1.00 p.m. the following day, a charge of £6.50 applies.